jameslnewell/xhr-mock/README.md

 # xhr-mock

-A utility for mocking XMLHttpRequests in the browser.
-Useful for unit testing and doesn't require changes to your code.
+Utility for mocking XMLHttpRequests in the browser.

+Useful for unit testing and doesn't require you to inject a mocked object into your code.

 ## Installation